 In 2014, Harvey founded the Louisiana Remote Sensing (RS) and Geographic Information System (GIS) Institute, a non-profit corporation, whose mission is to foster learning about the earth, its inhabitants and the use of Remote Sensing (RS) science and Geographic Information Systems (GIS) technology.
 In response to the global GIS software leader, ESRI, offering ArcGIS Online software to every K-12 school nationwide as no costs Harvey dedicated several years, privately funded toward educational outreach.

 Harvey is alumni of ESRI’s T3G Institute (Teachers Teaching Teachers), where she completed professional development programs in 2014 and 2017.
 Since 2012 she has served as the President of Global Spatial Solutions, LLC, a company that offers training on how to use specialized Geographic Information System (GIS) technology and Remote Sensing (RS) imagery to improve their existing presentation and communication of technical information and data analysis.
-In addition to providing students K-12 and teachers with the training and support they need with hands on project based learning, she has laid the groundwork for GIS awareness through programs such as Maps & Apps, International GIS Day and Mighty Map Institute (Insert internal link to career page).
+In addition to providing students K-12 and teachers with the training and support they need with hands on project based learning, she has laid the groundwork for GIS awareness through programs such as Maps & Apps, International GIS Day and Mighty Map Institute.

 A firm believer in giving back to the community, Harvey has served and continues to serve on varies board and committees for such organizations as Woman’s Hospital, Louisiana State University Museum of Art, Pennington Biomedical Research Center and the Congregation of Saint Joseph ministries.